 S12.
-REPORTING FOR ZEBRA MUSSEL CONTROL
+REPORTING FOR INVASIVE SPECIES CONTROL

-The Permittee must quarantine a boat/vessel identified as a carrier of zebra mussels and notify the appropriate Washington Fish and Wildlife Regional Office within 24 hours.
+The Permittee must quarantine a boat/vessel identified as a carrier of any prohibited invasive species (level 1, 2, or 3) listed under Chapter 220-640 WAC or quarantined plants listed in Chapter 16-752 WAC.
+This list includes zebra mussels and quagga mussels, which represent a significant threat to the integrity of Waters of the State.
+The permittee must notify the appropriate Washington Fish and Wildlife Regional Office within 24 hours when these species are identified on a vessel.
 The boat/vessel must not be released, re-launched, pressure washed, or have its bilge pumped until it has been cleared by the U.S. Fish and Wildlife Service or the Washington State Department of Fish and Wildlife.